-This daughter module is a four circuit digital station interface card that provides service for the different models of Samsung digital keyset.
-The 4DM can be inserted in any of the two slots 2 and/or 3 of the main unit.
+This daughter module is a four circuit digital station interface card that provides 1B+D service for the different models of Samsung digital keyset.
+The 4DLM can be inserted in any of the three slots on the UNI card or on the MP10a card.
+See installation manual for details.